ITESA-DYPCOE/Coffee-and-code/README.md

 ✨ Brainstorm ideas with others during Live sessions on our discord.

-🚀 Give your DSA journey a proper guide using the repo resources.
+🚀 Give your DSA journey a proper guide using the repo resources and guide.

 ## 🛠 Languages Used
 ![Image](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)